 From literature reviews to research papers to creative works, information literacy concepts and skills – the set of abilities encompassing the discovery of information, how information is produced and valued, and the use of that information in creating new knowledge – are used in every discipline and throughout the research process.
 This grant opportunity is designed to foster curricular implementation, through re-design of a syllabus and/or assignment, of the USC Libraries Information Literacy Outcomes for Undergraduates and/or the SAA/ACRL-RBMS Guidelines for Primary Source Literacy.

-These grants offer the opportunity for disciplinary faculty to collaborate with librarians, acting as instructional designers, to infuse an undergraduate course or major assignment sequence with information literacy.
+These grants offer the opportunity for disciplinary faculty to collaborate with librarians, acting as instructional designers, to infuse a course or major assignment sequence with information literacy.
 Sequenced information literacy integration helps students critically engage with sources and enter a scholarly conversation within their disciplines.
 By sharing in the development and implementation of information literacy instruction with disciplinary faculty, we aim to institutionalize information literacy goals found in WASC’s Core Competencies and USC Libraries Information Literacy Outcomes for Undergraduates across the entire curriculum.

 Grants are offered in one of two tracks:

 - The Primary Source Literacy Track focuses on integrating primary source literacy concepts through the use of materials from Special Collections.